Sod Calculator guide

 When should I use the Sod Calculator?

 Use it when your task matches one of these common needs: Estimate sod rolls for a new lawn.
 Convert lawn square footage into pallets.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Sod Calculator doing with my inputs?

-In plain language: The calculator adds waste to lawn area, divides by coverage per roll or slab, rounds up to whole rolls, and then rounds pallets up from rolls per pallet.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies lawn area by 1 plus waste percent, divides adjusted area by coverage per roll or slab, rounds up to whole rolls, rounds pallets up from rolls per pallet, and multiplies by price when entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Sod Calculator inputs mean?

-Lawn area: the measured square feet you want to cover.
-Coverage per roll: the square feet one roll, slab, or piece covers.
-Rolls per pallet: supplier packaging used to estimate pallet count.
-Waste percent: extra sod for curved edges, trimming, damaged pieces, and small repairs.
+Lawn area: the final square feet that will receive sod after edging, grading, and section measurements.
+Coverage per roll: the square feet one roll, slab, or piece covers according to your supplier.
+Rolls per pallet: supplier packaging used to convert whole rolls into a pallet count.
+Waste percent: extra sod for curved edges, trimming around beds or sprinklers, damaged pieces, seams, and small repairs.

 How should I read the Sod Calculator answer?